mspnp/performance-optimization/SynchronousIO/docs/SynchronousIO.md

 Common examples of synchronous I/O include:

-- Retrieving or persisting data to a database and waiting for the outcome of a transaction.
+- Retrieving or persisting data to a database or any type of persistent storage.

-- Uploading or downloading large volumes of data to and from remote storage and waiting for verification that the operation was successful.

 - Sending a request to a web service and waiting for a response.

+- Posting a message or retrieving a message from a queue.

-- Writing to a local file and waiting for the data to be saved.
+- Writing to or reading from a local file.

 This anti-pattern typically occurs because: